open768/meob/README.md

 This repository contains a Proof of Concept implementation of the concept.

 note to view examples you will need at least a lightweight web server, how about tiny web server ?

+this project was completed in in 2011 since when client side templating has advanced enormously.
+The code is provided for reference.